Cipulot/SheepyPad/Readme.md

 ## Project status

 Project is currently in development.
-V1 boards have been produced and tested succesfuly.
+V1 boards have been produced and tested successfully.
 V2 boards are in the works and will add/change currently available features (both hardware and firmware wise).

 Software is in constant change and being updated on my qmk_firmware fork available [here](https://github.com/Cipulot/qmk_firmware).
 You can find a basic default code example (with precompiled binaries) in this repo too if you want to quickly get it up and running.